 Yes, after 37 years I realised that my FREEDOM is what I cherish the most.
 I love to be free to travel, meet new people, hear their stories, mentor other people and pass on my knowledge, free to do what I want, when I want it and with the people I want.

 Photography is one vehicle towards this freedom, but don't get me wrong, I am not there yet.

 You may think that this is selfish behaviour.
 I think that this is loving yourself.
 I feel that loving yourself is the most altruistic value in life.

 If you get on a plane, what the safety regulations instruct you to do is that if oxygen masks are released, you first have to wear your own, before helping others.

-If you believe that all the power inside you has to offer to humanity is to just work hard to make someone else rich, being your boss, the bank or you name it, and feed yourself until you die, then, who is being selfish?
+If you believe that all the power inside you has to offer to humanity is to just work hard to make someone else rich, be your boss, the bank or you name it, and feed yourself until you die, then, who is being selfish?

 I learned along the trip so far that I can set goals, picture them in my head and achieve them, by reverse engineering.
 The only problem was that my goals were not NEARLY as big as they should have been.

 Think of your current goals.
 If you don't have any, please make.
 You cannot achieve something that is not there to achieve.
 Multiply these goals by 10.

 The result is probably still only a fraction of what you can achieve, but picture it in your head.
 Picture it so vividly that you can touch it, feel it, smell it.

 Congratulations, you are now at point 0.